Eugene-Jou/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/readwrite-splitting/create-readwrite-splitting-rule.en.md

 +++
 title = "CREATE READWRITE_SPLITTING RULE"
-weight = 1
+weight = 2
 +++

 ## Description

-The `CREATE READWRITE_SPLITTING RULE` syntax is used to create a read/write splitting rule.
+The `CREATE READWRITE_SPLITTING RULE` syntax is used to create a readwrite splitting rule.

 ### Syntax